 eNOS, Microthrombosis, Nitric oxide (NO), Oxidative stress, Subarachnoid hemorrhage (SAH)

 Digital Object Identifier (DOI)

 Sabri, Mohammed; Ai, Jinglu; and Macdonald, R. Loch, "Nitric oxide related pathophysiological changes following subarachnoid haemorrhage" (2011).
-Neurobiology.
+Translational Neuroscience.
 939.